Bug9Best/university/README.md

-# All code about IT KMITL
+# All code about IT KMITL leaning.